Sudanese journalist detained for backing protests freed

 “The officers wanted to know my views, and after a lot of chatting they released me at midnight,” Salih said a few hours after his release.

-Salih was recognised by the Peter Mackler Award -- which is named after the late Agence France-Presse reporter and editor -- for speaking out about human rights abuses.
+Salih was recognised by the Peter Mackler Award — which is named after the late Agence France-Presse reporter and editor — for defying the Sudanese government and speaking out about human rights abuses.

+He was one of several journalists investigated after reporting on the alleged rape of a youth activist and has previously been imprisoned for several days for criticising the regime of President Omar al-Bashir.

+Sudan is currently ranked 174th out of 180 countries in the World Press Freedom Index.

 KHARTOUM: A prominent Sudanese journalist who had been detained for expressing his support for anti-government protests has been freed, he told AFP on Saturday.